Royal BAM Group: History

 The company was founded by Adam van der Wal as a joiner's shop in 1869 in Groot-Ammers - a rural village in the Alblasserwaard region to the east of Rotterdam.
 At the end of the 19th century, Adam's son, Jan van der Wal, took over the business and worked as a construction contractor not only in the Alblasserwaard region but at further afield locations, including Vlaardingen and The Hague, where he soon opted to relocate to.
-Jan's son, Joop van der Wal, studied civil engineering in Delft prior to joining his father’s company in 1926.
+Jan's son, Joop van der Wal, studied civil engineering in Delft prior to joining his father's company in 1926.

-During 1927, the business was renamed Bataafsche Aanneming Maatschappij van Bouw- en Betonwerken, in English, Batavian Construction Company for Construction and Concrete Projects plc. ('BAM'); it transitioned from being a family-owned firm into a ‘naamloze vennootschap’ (public limited company).
-In the interwar period, BAM undertook several large-scale projects, including the office building of the Batavian Petroleum Company in The Hague, the broadcaster AVRO's Amsterdam headquarters, a KEMA laboratory in Arnhem, the Blijdorp Zoo in Rotterdam, and the conversion of Soestdijk Palace on behalf of Princess Juliana and Prince Bernhard.
-To support these works, area offices were establish in Arnhem (1933) and Amsterdam (1934).
+During 1927, the business was renamed Bataafsche Aanneming Maatschappij van Bouw- en Betonwerken, in English, Batavian Construction Company for Construction and Concrete Projects plc. ('BAM'); it transitioned from being a family-owned firm into a 'naamloze vennootschap' (public limited company).

-During the Second World War BAM's activities were badly harmed by the German occupation of the Netherlands.

 The company was listed on the Amsterdam Stock Exchange in 1959.
 Starting in 1973, the company traded under the name BAM Holding N.V.
-During 1973, BAM also adopted its iconic cube-shaped logo.

 When the company reached its 125th anniversary on 12 May 1994, it received the right to add 'Royal' to its name.
 It continued to expand through acquisition, such as its purchase of rival companies Interbuild (in 1998), and Hollandsche Beton Groep ('HBG') (in 2002).